jgruber/f5-ibmbluemix/README.md

 3. Upload TMOS Disk Images into Object Storage
 3. Create a Disk Image from Object Storage

-### Steps Perfomred When Launching Each TMOS Virutal Edition
+### Steps Performed When Launching Each TMOS Virutal Edition

 1. Download and Customize Your cloud-init User Data File
 2. Creating a TMOS Virtual Edition Virtual Machine